 Compulsory rebirth is conquered by the sage whose mind abides ever in the perfection of the Self and Brahman.
 Having gained the highest knowledge, he has no more need for rebirth.
 If he returns it will be to help others as he has been helped.

-“One should not rejoice upon attaining what is liked, nor should one shudder upon attaining what is unliked.
-With firm intellect [buddhi], undeluded, knowing Brahman, one is established in Brahman” (5:20).
 This is because he knows that the pleasant and the unpleasant are both mere dreams, that the joy he experiences in his oneness with Brahman is the only real experience.
-Therefore: “He whose self is unattached to external sensations, who finds happiness in the Self, whose Self is united with Brahman through yoga, reaches imperishable happiness” (5:21).
+Therefore:

-“Pleasures born of contact, indeed, are wombs [sources] of pain, since they have a beginning and an end [are not eternal].
-The wise man does not delight in them” (5:22).
+Truly, pleasures born of contact with the senses are wombs of pain, since they have a beginning and an end.
+The wise man is not satisfied with them (5:22).

-For this reason: “He who is able to endure here on earth, before liberation from the body, the agitation [impetus] that arises from desire and anger, is steadfast in yoga; he is a happy man” (5:23).
 Mastery is the needed factor, for control is necessary for the requisite development of our will.
 Although we like the idea that everything falls into place automatically, the truth is we will have to get our hands dirty–and blistered–by good old-fashioned effort.
-As a professor in a major British university once told his class on the first day of the term: “In this course you will have to acquaint and accustom yourself to an old four-letter Anglo-Saxon word: Work.”
+As a professor in a major British university once told his class on the first day of the term: “In this course you will have to acquaint and accustom yourself to a venerable old four-letter Anglo-Saxon word: Work.”
 No glory without gore.